- 11 November, 2024

 We also heard from two companies in the Balderton portfolio about their experience in the process and what it’s meant for them.

-• Justine Porterie - Head of Sustainability at Depop, a fashion marketplace targeting primarily younger audiences with sustainability at the heart of their brand values.
-Depop is in the process of obtaining their certification but has not completed it yet.
+- Justine Porterie – Head of Sustainability at Depop, a fashion marketplace targeting primarily younger audiences with sustainability at the heart of their brand values.
+Depop is in the process of obtaining its certification but has not completed it yet.

-• Dr. Mohammad Al-Ubaydli - CEO and Founder of Patient Knows Best, an app that provides patients with their real-time healthcare record.
+- Dr. Mohammad Al-Ubaydli – CEO and Founder of Patient Knows Best, an app that provides patients with their real-time healthcare records.
 Patient Knows Best is already B Corp certified, and renews their certification regularly.

 The B-Corp Movement